aasheth/aasheth.github.io/_pages/research.md

 {: style="text-align: justify;"}

 ### Computational Linear Algebra and Machine Learning
-  * Implementation of partial/complete pivoting LU factorization via MATLAB for discretized integral equations governing bacteria population dynamics.
+  * Implementation of partial/complete pivoting LU factorization for discretized integral equations governing bacteria population dynamics.
   * Support vector machine (SVM) for NASA asteroid classification.
+  * Recurrent neural networks for the predictions of air speed based on sequential data from the hot wire measurements in a wind tunnel.

 {: style="text-align: justify;"}